A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 - Organize closets so it’s easy to find school clothes (remove all the summer stuff and go over any dress codes for your school).

-- Back up those bedtimes & encourage the kids to get some rest.
+- Back up those bedtimes & encourage your kids to get some rest.

 - Check backpacks to be sure they are sturdy and comfortable and not filled with items from the last sleep-over your kids went to this summer.

-- If your kids bike or drive to school, be sure they have the necessary details about parking and a lock for their bike.
+- If your kids bike or drive to school, be sure they have the necessary details about parking or a lock for their bike.

 - Check on any medical papers that need to be completed – if your child requires medication at school (such as an inhaler) you’ll probably needed a signed permission slip from their doctor.
 And if they play sports, you may need a physical form completed before their first day of practice.